PortiESP/MarkupWidgets/README.md

 # MarkupWidgets docs 📖

-The MarkupWidgets module is a packet of React components (widgets) that provides more tags for building web pages that the programmer can use as default but also customize the base component.
+The MarkupWidgets module is a packet of React components (widgets) that provides more tags for building web SubPages that the programmer can use as default but also customize the base component.

 [*Go to widgets*](#widgets-list)